hashicorp/terraform-provider-aws/website/docs/r/security_group.html.markdown

 * `to_port` - (Required) The end range port (or ICMP code if protocol is "icmp").
 * `description` - (Optional) Description of this ingress rule.

+~> **NOTE on Ingress rules:** Both the `cidr_blocks` attribute and the `security_groups` attribute will result in an independent ingress rule.
+If both attributes are specified, then two ingress rules will be created.
+The presence of both attributes does not have the effect of further restricting a single ingress rule; specifying both attributes has the effect of widening access, rather than constraining it it.

 The `egress` block supports:

 * `cidr_blocks` - (Optional) List of CIDR blocks.